cloudflare/cloudflare-docs-engine/src/content/runtime-apis/fetch-event.md

 ### Methods

-When a Workers script receives a request, the Workers runtime triggers a FetchEvent which may then be handled by any event listeners registered for the type `'fetch'`.
+When a Workers script receives a request, the Workers runtime triggers a FetchEvent which may then be handled by any event listeners registered for the type `"fetch"`.
 The event handler can invoke any of the following methods of the `event` object to control what happens next:

 <Definitions>